 The opinion of the assessment panel and recommendations for improvement:

 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-General objectives are well-defined i through categorization of knowledge, skills and attitudesnside new curriculum.
-Objectives ared defined by management team of the faculty.
+General objectives are well defined inside new curriculum.
+Objectives are defined by management team of the faculty.
 LO are also defined during CCNURCA project.
-So as final output of the program at least on the paper it can be seen what knowledge, skills and attitudes graduate students should posses in the end of the studies.
+So as final output of the program we can see in new curriculum that for each course on paper it can be seen what knowledge, skills and attitudes graduate students should poses in the end of the studies.
 Professors from different departments got LO defined by management team and they defined some aims of the courses where they are teaching.
-Management team of the faculty look all syilabi and try to correct some things and see what is not introduce inside curriculum.
-We noticed that LO are not fully defined on the course level and that should be done and match them with program outcomes. (behaviour code).Matrix of competences should be used in future for final touch to the curriculum. developed and during creation of the matrix, Bologna recommendation and EU directives for specially regulated professions should be take into account. more than it was taken during preparation of the curriculum in this phase.
-Students should know in advance what is the minimum knowledges, skills and competences they should know or posed to pass exam.
+Management team of the faculty look all syllabi and try to correct some things and see what is not introduce inside curriculum.
+We noticed that LO are fully defined on the course level and that they are in accordance with programme outcomes.
+Matrix of competences is used in future for final version of the curriculum.
+Bologna recommendation and EU directives for specially regulated professions are taken into account Students know in advance what is the minimum knowledge, skills and competences they should know or poses to pass exam.

-Recommendations for improvement:

 More attention needed for academic and research competences as basis for second and third cycle.
-Core group from nursing school was trained for using of modern teaching and examination approach but still dissemination of techniques is not done.
-Inside new curriculum it can not be seen enough leadership skills and problem based skills.
-More traditional approach is used.
-We are not ensure that students are acquiring in full extent understanding of the scientific-disciplinary basic knowledge that is specific for a certain domain of science, a systematic knowledge of the core elements of a discipline, including the acquisition of a coherent, detailed knowledge partly inspired by the latest developments of the discipline, and knowledge of the structure of the field of study and the connection with other fields of study.
+Core group from nursing school was trained for using modern teaching and examination approach but still dissemination of techniques is not done.
+Involvement of external partners and teachers in creation of new curricula is recommended.

 Indicator 1.2 Domain Specific Demands